ballerina-platform/module-ballerinax-googleapis.sheets/README.md

 2. Go to **Credentials -> OAuth consent screen**, enter a product name to be shown to users, and click **Save**.
 3. On the **Credentials** tab, click **Create credentials** and select **OAuth client ID**.
 4. Select an application type, enter a name for the application, and specify a redirect URI (enter https://developers.google.com/oauthplayground if you want to use
-[OAuth 2.0 playground](https://developers.google.com/oauthplayground) to receive the authorization code and obtain the access token and refresh token).
+[OAuth 2.0 playground](https://developers.google.com/oauthplayground) to receive the authorization code and obtain the refresh token).
 5. Click **Create**.
 Your client ID and client secret appear.
 6. In a separate browser window or tab, visit [OAuth 2.0 playground](https://developers.google.com/oauthplayground), select the required Google Spreadsheet scopes, and then click **Authorize APIs**.
 7. When you receive your authorization code, click **Exchange authorization code for tokens** to obtain the refresh token.